cambiotraining/awd-pathogen-bioinformatics/materials/02-case_study/01-case_study_cultured_nanopore.md

 To be categorised as the 7PET usually the isolates have to be in the Biotypes of O1 or O139, and closely related with the reference strain of W3_T13 and sequence typing (69).
 Our typings seem to be all novel (*) though.
 You need to discuss this with your colleagues as well.

 :::

+## Pathogenwatch free typing approach
+In the previous section we used Pathogenwatch to assign which typing would most likely our isolates belong based on the phylogenetic analysis using downloaded public genomes.
+This approach maybe useful in some cases in particular when you are in the high resources setting countries where Internet speed is relatively high.
+This might not be the case for many low resource setting countries and therefore, this approach might not scale well.
+We might need to think of another approach which may scale well in our case.
+This approach is not very different in some steps with Pathogenwatch except that we are going to use different tools/pipeline to generate for us the phylogenetic tree.
+The tools we are going to use are **[Panaroo]()**, **[IQ-TREE]()**, and **[Figtree]()**, which will be used to generate

 <!--The second step is to perform multiple sequence alignment between the public downloaded sequences and our genome assembled isolates.
 This step will be done automatically with Pathogenwatch but we will do it manually as well using MAFFT.